 Kawaakari: Palm-of-the-Hand Stories by Kawabata Yasunari

-German Fairy Tales: The Marquise of O– and Other Stories by Heinrich von Kleist
+German Fables: The Marquise of O– and Other Stories by Heinrich von Kleist

 Ribbons: Her Body & Other Parties by Carmen Maria Machado